Cary Grant Mushroom Canapés – Brent Cross – The Great Bear – Stop #16

 Serves 8

-Mr Rathbone’s Station Factoids
+Mr Rathbone’s Tube Trivia

-The first stop on the extension from Golders Green to Edgware, the station opened in 1923 after the Great war had significantly delayed its construction.
+The first stop on the extension from Golders Green to Edgware, the station opened in 1923 after the Great War had significantly delayed its construction.

 It was designed by Stanley Heaps, the assistant to Leslie Green, then chief architect for the Underground electric Railways Company of London and its attractive station building and adjacent shopping parade are Grade 2 listed.